cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Pipeline
-      CDAP provides an easy method of configuring pipelines using a visual editor, called :term:`CDAP Application Studio`.
+      CDAP provides an easy method of configuring pipelines using a visual editor, called :term:`CDAP Studio`.
 You click and drag sources, transformations, and sinks, configuring an pipeline within minutes.
 It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.